 Car subscription services and car accidents: pros and cons

-Given that car subscription services are becoming widely popular in Los Angeles, where several leading automakers are already offering such services, our Los Angeles car accident attorney explained that the app-based ride-hailing services may, in theory, minimize the risk of car accidents in the city.
+Given that car subscription services are becoming widely popular in Los Angeles, where several leading automakers are already offering such services, our car accident lawyer Los Angeles explained that the app-based ride-hailing services may, in theory, minimize the risk of car accidents in the city.

 If more people in Los Angeles begin using car subscription services and ditch their traditionally-owned cars, this could dramatically reduce car accidents in the city.